 To improve the quality of long term marking of pups, we implemented an electronic identification system based on passive transponders.
-The system consists in a portable sensing device which transmits a radio-frequency signal to a specially designed

-40 7F7F164131 implantable tag, which responds with another radio message containing 41 7F7F164300 its ID code.
-Transponders are packaged in disposable needles, pre-42 7F7F193808 sterilized and ready-to-use, and are implanted with a special applicator.
-43 7F7E140026 44 193A03 They are implanted between the tail and the begin of the right hind 45 7F7F193534 flipper.
+The system consists in a portable sensing device which transmits a radio-frequency signal to a specially designed implantable tag, which responds with another radio message containing its ID code.
+Transponders are packaged in disposable needles, pre-sterilized and ready-to-use, and are implanted with a special applicator.
+They are implanted between the tail and the begin of the right hind flipper.
 The harassment of the animal is very short.
-No detrimental 7F7F19403B 46 effect of the implantation was detected.
-The main advantage of passive 7F7F163107 47 transponders is the reduction of the risk of tag failure, while their obvious disadvantages are cost and the need to get close to the animal and use a sensing device to read the code.
+No detrimental effect of the implantation was detected.
+The main advantage of passive transponders is the reduction of the risk of tag failure, while their obvious disadvantages are cost (about twenty times the cost of a plastic tag), and the need to get close to the animal and use a sensing device to read the code.

 To recognize individuals during social interactions, we mark all breeding males and as much females as possible (usually 70-85%), by painting an identification code on their back and/or flanks using commercial black hair dye.
-We understand very well that our intensive marking of animals may reduce the wilderness feeling of the island visitors of Unfortunately. artificial marking is the single most important method of any research focused on the ecology and behaviour of individual animals Moreover, the collection of detailed data about individuals is the only way to get good estimates of demography and population dynamics of wild populations, that in turn are the most valuable tool for population forecasting and conservation.
+We understand very well that our intensive marking of animals may reduce the feeling wilderness of the visitors of island.
+Unfortunately, artificial marking is the single most important method of any research focused on the ecology and behaviour of animals. individual Moreover, the collection of detailed data about individuals is the only way to get good estimates of demography and population dynamics of wild populations, that in turn are the most valuable tool for population forecasting and conservation.